Tony7466/datacrow/Modules/datacrow-client/readme/readme.txt

 ----------------------------------------------------------------------------------------
 5.0 Building the project

-Use Apache Ant (see http://jakarta.apache.org/) to build this project.
-Ant will you use the build.xml file to compile the full Data Crow project.
+Use Maven to build this project.
+From the root folder (Modules/) type mvn clean install and all the modules will be build.
+To create the various installers and zip files run mvn clean package from the Modules/datacrow-install folder.

 ----------------------------------------------------------------------------------------
 6.0 Starting Data Crow

-Data Crow can be started by typing "java -Xmx256m -jar datacrow.jar".
+The installer will create shortcuts for your convenience.
+Alternatively, Data Crow can be started by typing "java -Xmx256m -jar datacrow<version>.jar".
-On Windows platforms the datacrow32bit.exe or datacrow64bit.exe file can be used to start.

-    -datacrow32bit.exe: can only be used in case the 32 bit version of Java has been installed.

-    -datacrow64bit.exe: can only be used in case the 64 bit version of Java has been installed.
-It could be that you have a 64bit operating system while having a 32bit version of Java installed.
-In this case the datacrow64bit.exe will fail to start.

-If Data Crow fails to start try and run it "as administrator":
-    -Right-click the EXE file or the shortcut (as created by the installer), select the properties tab and tick the option called "Run as administrator".

 If you use multiple Data Crow installations you have several choices to make: